bcgov/von-network/README.md

 ## Indy-Cli Container Environment

-This repository also provide a fully containerized Indy-Cli enviroment which allows you to use the Indy-Cli without having to build or install the Indy-SDK or any of it's dependancies on your machine.
+This repository also provides a fully containerized Indy-Cli enviroment which allows you to use the Indy-Cli without having to build or install the Indy-SDK or any of it's dependancies on your machine.

 The environemnt provides a set of batch script templates and a simple variable substitution layer that allows the scripts to be reused for a number of purposes.